SukharevichDmitry/WebAPI/README.md

 # CRUD Library-Web-API
-This project contains three microservices: authservice, bookservice, and libraryservice, along with a PostgreSQL database.
+This project contains three microservices: authservice, bookservice, and libraryservice, along with a PostgreSQL database, eureka server and api-gateway.

 ## How to run
 #### You can run the entire project with this commands: